amzvasanth/vas-DTHapplication/README.md

 # DTHWebApplication
 # This is an readme file.
-Adding this line for testing git hook
+Adding this line for testing git hook.
+Doing changes to test the pipeline project
 ### DTHWebApplication Spring Boot Application for DEVOPS Training Demo

 ```